ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 POST /update/{roomId}
 ~~~

-In MLS 1.0, any change to the room base policy document or to the participant
+Any change to the participant list or room policy (including
-list is always communicated via an `AppSync` proposal type with the appropriate
+authorization policy) is communicated via an `AppSync` proposal type
-`applicationId`.
-The participant list change needed to add a user MUST
+with the `applicationId` of `mimiParticipantList` or `mimiRoomPolicy`
+respectively.
+When adding a user, the proposal containing the participant list
-happen either before or simultaneously with the corresponding MLS operation.
+change MUST be committed either before or simultaneously with the corresponding
+MLS operation.

 Removing an active user from a participant list or banning an active participant
 SHOULD happen simultaneously with any MLS changes made to the commit removing